xmos/lib_awe/doc/user_guide/index.rst

     - Audio from the host is pumped through the AWE framework before being played on the output jack
     - 24b Sample resolution
     - 48 kHz sample rate
-    - Control to AWE provided over USB HID with VID 0x20b1 and PID 0x0018
+    - Control to AWE provided over USB HID with VID 0x20b1 and PID 0x0018 supporting live tuning

 Building the Example
 ....................